deepflowio/deepflow/server/agent_config/README.md

 locate and trace packets for data collection.

 Example: In the command line `/usr/bin/mydpdk`, it can be set as `command: mydpdk`

+In scenarios where DPDK acts as the vhost-user backend, data exchange between the virtual machine and the DPDK application occurs through virtqueues (vrings). eBPF can automatically hook into the vring interface without requiring any modifications to DPDK or the virtual machine, enabling packet capture and traffic observability with zero additional configuration.
+In contrast, capturing packets on physical NICs requires explicit configuration of the corresponding DPDK driver interfaces.

 ###### DPDK Application RX Hooks Configuration {#inputs.ebpf.socket.uprobe.dpdk.rx_hooks}